 After her mother passed away in 1905, Anna Jarvis resolved to dedicate a day to her mother, and mothers everywhere.
 Little did she know, and evidently much to her chagrin, Mother’s Day fast became a commercial phenomenon.
 Its popularity spread worldwide and many countries, particularly in the Western world, adopted the second Sunday in May as their official Mother’s Day.
 But not every nation followed suit—perhaps to the chagrin of their local flower companies.
-In fact, Mother’s Day in many countries has little or nothing to do with Anna Jarvis’ creation, nor does it always occur in May.
+In fact, Mother’s Day in many countries has little or nothing to do with Anna Jarvis’s creation, nor does it always occur in May.
 These are just a few of those other Mother’s Days.

 The name may sound strikingly similar to its American counterpart, but the origins of Mothering Sunday are quite different.
 By most historical accounts, it was the Church of England that created Mothering Sunday to honor the mothers of England, and later to commemorate the “Mother Church” in all its spiritual nurturing glory.
-Hundreds of years ago, good Christians were expected to make at least one return to their mother church each year.
+Hundreds of years ago, Christians were expected to make at least one return to their mother church each year.
 In other words, Mothering Sunday was the ultimate guilt trip to visit the woman or entity that gave them life.
 Was that so much to ask?
 The fourth Sunday of Lent became the designated day to make this journey, and remains the go-to holiday to celebrate Moms to this day.

 Her Majesty Sirikit the Queen of Thailand is also considered the mother of all her Thai subjects.
-In light of her royal maternal status, the Thai government made her birthday, August 12, Thailand’s official Mother’s Day in the 1970s.
+In light of her royal maternal status, the Thai government made her birthday, August 12, Thailand’s official Mother’s Day in 1976.
 It remains a national holiday, celebrated countrywide with fireworks and candle-lighting.
 In related holidays, Father’s Day in Thailand falls on the current King’s birthday, December 5.

 Made official in 1953 by its president, Indonesia's Mother’s Day falls on the anniversary of the First Indonesian Women’s Congress (1928).
 The first convening of women in a governmental body is still considered pivotal in launching organized women’s movements throughout Indonesia.
 The holiday was created to celebrate the contributions of women to Indonesian society.